Those infamous studies show…. email marketing works.

 This allows the creation of flows, such that the next email someone gets depends on whether they did or did not take the suggested action.

-The Buyers Journey people go through in the course of joining Inbound Marketing University tends to be:
+The Buyers Journey people go through in the course of joining an Inbound Marketing community might be:

 - An understanding that Inbound Marketing works, along with a realization that Inbound Marketing agencies are too expensive.

 - The realization that they can do Inbound Marketing themselves when they identify someone in the business to devote the hour or two every day.

 - The realization we can help them (which typically involves them asking and answering questions).